Commitments and Contingencies

 |Commitments and Contingencies||

-In the normal course of business, from time-to-time, the Company may be subject to claims in legal proceedings.
-However, the Company does not believe it is currently a party to any pending legal actions.
-Notwithstanding, legal proceedings are subject-to inherent uncertainties, and an unfavorable outcome could include monetary damages, and in such event, could result in a material adverse impact on the Company’s business, financial position, results of operations, or cash flows.
+In the ordinary course of our business, particularly as we begin commercialization of our products, the Company may be subject to certain other legal actions and claims, including product liability, consumer, commercial, tax and governmental matters, which may arise from time to time.
+Except as otherwise noted herein, the Company does not believe it is currently a party to any other pending legal proceedings.
+Notwithstanding, legal proceedings are subject-to inherent uncertainties, and an unfavorable outcome could include monetary damages, and excessive verdicts can result from litigation, and as such, could result in a material adverse impact on the Company’s business, financial position, results of operations, and /or cash flows.
+Additionally, although the Company has specific insurance for certain potential risks, the Company may in the future incur judgments or enter into settlements of claims which may have a material adverse impact on the Company’s business, financial position, results of operations, and /or cash flows.

 The entire disclosure for commitments and contingencies.